Hybrid-Git/ERP-ASSISTANT/README.md

 # Chapter1-Assist

-A FastAPI + LangGraph based ERP/accounting assistant that answers business-data queries by selecting the correct ERP tool, calling the Chapter-1 backend API, and returning structured JSON or natural-language responses.
-Detects greetings and responds appropriately; silently rejects out-of-context queries.
+A FastAPI + LangGraph based ERP/accounting assistant that answers business-data queries by selecting the correct ERP tool, calling the Chapter-1 backend API, and returning natural-language responses.
+Supports English, Hinglish (Hindi words in Latin script), and Hindi (Devanagari) input — responses always use Latin script (Hinglish for Hindi/Hinglish input, English for English input).
+Detects greetings and capabilities, routes vague queries to an ambiguous handler, formats list results as bullets, and silently rejects out-of-context queries.

 **Author:** Yash Sheth